 How to Stay Away from Alcohol During Pregnancy

 As soon as you realize that you are pregnant, you should stop consuming alcohol.
 If you are someone who likes to drink a lot, then you should remove all of the alcohol from your home to prevent temptation.
 You can give it away to friends, flush it down the toilet, or throw it in the trash.
 Whatever it takes, do it.

-Avoiding people who tempt you to drink is another key way to avoid consuming alcohol.
+Avoiding people who tempt you to drink is another key way to alcohol rehabilitation.
 So, if you know that being around certain people will make you more likely to drink, then avoid those people.
 You can also get professional help and alcoholism treatments from a medical professional or treatment center if you feel like you are going to fail or that you need help.

 If you want to have a healthy baby, then you need to not drink during pregnancy.
 It is that simple.
 The more that you drink while pregnant, the higher the risk is of harming your baby.
 Severe defects can result if you drink during pregnancy.
 These defects can affect the entire life of your child.